iCliniq Logo

 Welcome back to icliniq.com.

 As I mentioned earlier, symptoms are typically present in almost all COPD patients.
 Nearly all COPD patients either have a smoking habit or have been exposed to secondhand smoke.
 To diagnose COPD, a pulmonary function test (PFT) is necessary.
 Is it possible for you to have the PFT done earlier?
 If the PFT results are expected, there is no need to worry about COPD.
-Please reply with the answers to the previous questions so that I can provide you better guidance.
+Please reply with the answers to the previous questions so that I can provide you with better guidance.

 Thank you.